-Select a SLA name, description and acknowledgement and resolution SLA times.
-Set the SLA alerts for when you’d like to receive an alert - before or after an acknowledgment or resolution SLA is about to be or has already been violated.
+To setup incident SLAs, go to your ‘Teams’ page and click on a team.
+Go to the ‘SLA’ tab from the secondary side-bar and click on ‘Create SLA Policy’ from the top right.
+Enter an SLA name, description, acknowledgement and the resolution SLA time periods.
+Set the SLA alerts for when you’d like to receive an alert - before or after an acknowledgment or resolution SLA is about to be, or has already been violated.

-Once you’ve defined your SLAs, go to Services tab under your team and for each service, go to the Settings tab and edit the SLA Policy for your service.
-This SLA policy will be applied by default to all your incidents.
+Once you’ve defined your SLAs, go to ‘Services’ tab under your team and for each service, go to the ‘Settings’ tab and edit the ‘SLA Policy’ for your service.
+This SLA policy will be applied by default to all your future incidents under this service.

 You can dynamically assign incident SLAs to incoming incidents using Alert Rules.
-Go to your integrations page, click on the Alert Rules tab and create an alert rule.
-Set your conditions and in the Actions section, select Assign SLA and select the desired SLA value to assign to your incident.
+Go to your integrations page, click on the ‘Alert Rules’ tab and create an alert rule.
+Set your conditions and in the ‘Actions’ section, select ‘Assign SLA’ and choose the desired SLA value to assign to your incident.